ganakailabs/cloudeval/docs/index.md

 ## What is Cloudeval?

-cloudeval is an AI-powered cloud diagramming tool designed for DevOps engineers, SREs, and cloud architects.
+Cloudeval is an AI-powered cloud diagramming tool designed for DevOps engineers, SREs, and cloud architects.
 It automatically visualizes your Azure infrastructure from ARM templates and Bicep files, generates interactive diagrams, and provides AI-powered insights through natural language chat.

 ### Core Capabilities